Diocese of Trenton: 1881 to 1900

 In 1881, Pope Leo XIII erected the Diocese of Trenton, taking southern and central New Jersey from the Diocese of Newark.
 The pope designated the Church of St. Mary of the Assumption as its cathedral and appointed Michael J. O'Farrell of New York as the first bishop of Trenton.
 At this time, the diocese had 68 churches, 23 parochial schools, and 51 priests.

 According to historian John Shea, O'Farrell's efforts to establish Catholic institutions in South Jersey "...did not fail to excite hostility".
-St. John the Baptist Church, the first Catholic church in the diocese, burned down in 1883.
+St. John the Baptist Church, the first Catholic church in the diocese, burned down in 1883 in a suspected arson attack.
 During his tenure, O'Farrell erected several new parishes and missions, and established an orphanage in New Brunswick and a home for the elderly in Beverly.
 When O'Farrell died in 1884, the diocese contained 92 priests, 101 churches, and 82 parochial schools.